Best Online Master’s Degrees in: Religious Studies

 Students at Grand Canyon University also have access to a variety of career support services.
 GCU’s full-time staff is dedicated to helping students choose the right field of study, develop the skills they need to be successful, and find job placement.
 Some of the services offered include resume and cover letter editing, mock interviews, networking etiquette training, career research resources, electronic job postings, and career assessment tools.
 Students who are able to come to campus can also take advantage of face-to-face meetings with career counselors as well as participate in job fairs and other recruiting events.
 With all this in mind, Grand Canyon University was selected as the best online master’s degree in religious studies for career support.

 Liberty University was selected as the best online master’s degree in religious studies for financial support.
-According to the National Center for Education Statistics, 97% of incoming students in 2010 received financial assistance.
+According to the National Center for Education Statistics, 97% of incoming students received financial assistance.
 Of those students who received assistance, 95% were awarded some aid in the form of scholarships and/or grants.
 Approximately 67% of students took out loans to help finance their education, mostly through federal loan programs.
 In 2009, the loan default rate was a low 4.8%, showing student debt was manageable for the majority of graduates from Liberty.

 Liberty University was also awarded the title of best online master’s degree in religious studies for student engagement.
 This private four-year intuition located in Lynchburg, Va., is the largest Christian university in the world and was ranked among the top 100 regional universities in the South by U.S. News & World Report.
 A state-of-the-art virtual learning environment, professors experienced working with distance learners, high retention and graduation rates, and a commitment to building a strong online community all contribute to Liberty’s ranking at the top of our list for this category.